Silvio Berlusconi: Fininvest

 Berlusconi created the first and only Italian commercial TV empire.
 He was assisted by his connections to Bettino Craxi, secretary-general of the Italian Socialist Party and also the prime minister of Italy at that time, whose government passed, on 20 October 1984, an emergency decree legalising the nationwide transmissions made by Berlusconi's television stations.
-This was in response to judgements on 16 October 1984, in Turin, Pescara and Rome, enforcing a law which previously restricted nationwide broadcasting to RAI, that had ordered these private networks to cease transmitting.
+This was in response to judgements on 16 October 1984, in Turin, Pescara, and Rome, enforcing a law that previously restricted nationwide broadcasting to RAI, which had ordered these private networks to cease transmitting.

 After political turmoil in 1985, the decree was approved definitively; for some years, Berlusconi's three channels remained in legal limbo and were not allowed to broadcast news and political commentary.
 They were elevated to the status of full national TV channels in 1990 by the Mammì law, named after Oscar Mammì.
 In 1987, it bought out home video distributor Domovideo, in a seesaw contest with Vincenzo Romagnoli.

 In 1995, Berlusconi sold a portion of his media holdings, first to the German media group Kirch Group (now bankrupt) and then by public offer.
 In 1999, Berlusconi expanded his media interests by forming a partnership with Kirch called the Epsilon MediaGroup.

 On 9 July 2011, a Milan court ordered Fininvest to pay 560 million euros in damages to Compagnie Industriali Riunite in a long-running legal dispute.

-On 5 August 2016, Fininvest announced the signing of a preliminary agreement to sell all of their shares of A.C.
-Milan to Sino-Europe Sports Investment Management Changxing Co.Ltd.
-The deal was scheduled to be finalized by the end of 2016.
+On 5 August 2016, Fininvest announced the signing of a preliminary agreement to sell all of their shares of AC Milan to Sino-Europe Sports Investment Management Changxing Co.Ltd.
+The deal was scheduled to be finalised by the end of 2016.
 On 13 April 2017, Berlusconi sold Milan to Rossoneri Sport Investment Lux for a total of €830 million after a 31-year reign.